kagantmr/zuzu/README.md

 ![Boot screen](docs/img/shell.png)

-Zuzu is a microkernel targeting AArch32 / ARMv7-A. It's written in C and ARM assembly from scratch.
+zuzu is a microkernel targeting AArch32 / ARMv7-A. It's written in C and ARM assembly from scratch.
 The kernel runs on QEMU's `vexpress-a15` machine (Cortex-A15) and is designed from the very first principles around microkernel principles: a minimal kernel, strict process isolation, and I/O through inter-process messaging (IPC).

 This project started as a hobby project and grew into a full systems programming exploration.
 The goal is a complete, understandable microkernel, something that demonstrates how a real OS kernel works at every level.